EduardoLopes00/Hokaah-Store/README.md

 # jwt-login-screen

-This is a project to simulate an basic authentication using nodeJS with JWT on backend and React in front.
+This is a project to simulate a basic authentication system using nodeJS with JWT on backend and React in front.

-More than pratice the auth using JWT, I want to use this project to learn how to configure a project from scratch.
+More than pratice the auth using JWT, I want to use this project to learn how to configure a project from scratch, both in React and Node.
+This includes setting up all the environment necessary to run the tools that I mentioned below.

-In React, I will build a very common environment on the most of project nowadays (08/2022), including some tools:
+In React, I will build a project containing all the most popular tools in project nowadays (08/2022), including:
   <ul>
     <li>Typescript</li>
     <li>Axios</li>